 It’s tempting, but don’t get angry and blame our teens for being ungrateful little shits who don’t appreciate everything we have given them.

 We must put these feelings aside.
-It’s time to realize that we cannot help our children (and therefore ourselves) unless we re-attach to them.
+It’s time to realize that we cannot help our children (and therefore ourselves) unless we build a more secure attachment with them.
 It is our duty as parents to actively seek attachment with our teenagers.
 We cannot force attachment, but we can enforce basic systems that will be likely to build parent-child attachment.
 It will take time, it will be hard, but it will be very worth the effort.

-To rebuild attachment once it’s been weakened, parents must patiently assert themselves in the following ways:
+To build secure attachment, parents must patiently assert themselves in the following ways:

 Parents should find ways to physically touch and even, when appropriate, hold their children.
 Even when our children grow taller and larger than we are, they still crave our physical touch.
 Physical touch is the foundation of attachment, so we must touch our kids as often as possible.

 Parents must also find ways to increase physical proximity.
 Insist upon time spent physically together in the same room every day.
 A great way to do this is family meals.
-Find ways to be physically together for longer periods of time.
+Find ways to be physically together for longer periods of time to build secure attachment.
 Plan activities on weekends and vacations to naturally encourage physical proximity.

 Parents should find ways to connect with their children over shared projects.
 Try to find projects about which you are both passionate.
 It’s OK if it seems like you have absolutely nothing in common right now.
 You can develop new things.